hjake123/reactive/README.md

 All recipes support item stack definitions with "count" greater than 1.
 # Further Customization
 At this time, there is no more you can do to alter the behavior of the mod.
 I'll likely add an API or similar sooner or later, especially if it's asked for.
-You can get in touch with me through the issues section or my discord (HyperLynx#7548) to talk about this.
+You can get in touch with me through the issues section or my discord (hyperlynx) to talk about this.